sigalor/whatsapp-web-multi-device-reveng/inspect-app.md

 # Inspecting the Web App

-In order to be able to trace back function calls and their parameters we need a way to push arbritary code into the website/electron web app.
+In order to be able to trace back function calls and their parameters we need a way to push arbritrary code into the website/electron web app.

 One way to do this is to inject modified JavaScript into the WhatsApp Web Desktop Electron App